WhatTheDickens/lit-dig-age/command-line/journal-script.md

 Hit `Enter` (aka, on some keyboards, `return`).
 You're done!

 Now go back to `journal.sh` in the GUI and double-click it.
 If everything's working right, you should end up with a new, empty file in VS Code with the current date and time in the file name.

+Type away in the file and save periodically as you would normally.
+Perhaps you should jot down a few notes in the file right now about what you just learned, and include a link to these instructions so you can find your way back to them easily.